course-details-portlet

 Course content

-The course teaches key principles and methods for processing and automated classification of digital images, with focus on medical images.
-Central topics in the course are normalization, filtering, segmentation, texture analysis, fusing and automated classification.
-The most important syntax in programming and what programs and algorithms are best suited for various medical modalities and research questions will be thought throughout the course.
+The course teaches central principles and methods for processing and analyzing digital images, with a focus on medical images.
+Central topics in the course are normalization, filtering, registration, fusing, segmentation and automated classification using both classical methods and modern methods based on artificial intelligence.

 Learning outcome